ignition-devs/ignition-api-8.0/README.md

 ### Contributing

-To contribute to Ignition, follow these steps:
+To contribute to this project, follow these steps:

 1. Fork this repository
 2. Create a local copy on your machine